infonl/info-jira-scrumboard/README.md

 =====================
 To get the lastest version:
 1. Go to your JIRA
-2. Click 'User JavaScript and CSS' icon
+2. Click 'User JavaScript and CSS' icon in Chrome (Blue/red dotted lines-icon)
 3. Open the two panes (js/css) in the plugin
 4. (optional) create a backup of the content of both panes if you've made manual changes/configuration-settings.
 5. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/css.css And copy-paste content in the CSS pane.
 This will replace the old css.
 6. Open https://raw.githubusercontent.com/infonl/jira-scrumboard/master/js.js And copy-paste content in the JS pane.
 This will replace the old js.
+7. Double check: URL: should be `jira.*/RapidBoard.jspa`
+8. Double check: Options: enable JavaScript and JQuery 3
-7. Save
+8. Save

 Go to your JIRA and refresh page and have fun!